nils-n/p1-mysore-yoga-studio/TESTING.md

 ## Results Chrome Lighthouse

-The Chrome Lighthouse Tool integrated in the Chrome Developer Tools has been applied to test the performance of each page.
+The Chrome Lighthouse Tool integrated in the Chrome Developer Tools has been applied to test the performance and accessibility of each page.

 - For all pages, it suggest to serve images in next-gen formats and to eliminate render-blocking resources.
+- Accessibility scores sufficiently high across all pages

 | Page     | Result       |